sudeep-d-58/Ledger-Microservice/README.md

 Docker Installed.
 Docker Compose Installed.
-Postman to test REST Endpoints.
+Postman to test REST Endpoints (Can test with swagger also, links below in Architecture section)

 **Run :**